twojay-dn/streamlit_services/test_script/resource/prompt/check_answer_in_query.md

 >> assistant : 0

 ## output
-- response should be formatted as json
+The output should be formatted as a JSON instance that conforms to the JSON schema below.

+As an example, for the schema {"properties": {"foo": {"title": "Foo", "description": "a list of strings", "type": "array", "items": {"type": "string"}}}, "required": ["foo"]}
+the object {"foo": ["bar", "baz"]} is a well-formatted instance of the schema.
+The object {"properties": {"foo": ["bar", "baz"]}} is not well-formatted.

+Here is the output schema:
 ```
-{
-  "reasoning" : "reasoning for the result",
+{"properties": {"reasoning": {"description": "reasoning for the result", "type": "string"}, "result": {"description": "1 or 0", "type": "integer"}}, "required": ["reasoning", "result"]}
-  "result" : 1 or 0
-}
 ```